 As the former President of Congregation Ner Tamid, the state’s largest synagogue, Jacky led a team to construct one of the largest solar arrays in Henderson through a public-private partnership.
 The solar investment cut the synagogue’s energy bills by up to 70 percent.

 In 2016, Jacky ran for Congress in Nevada’s highly competitive 3rd District because she saw an opportunity to make a difference for her community.
-In the House, she’s been rated one of the most bipartisan freshmen.
-Jacky is a member of the Problem Solvers Caucus, working across party lines to try to find common ground and deliver results for Nevadans.
+In the House, she’s been rated one of the most bipartisan members.
+Jacky is a member of the Problem Solvers Caucus, working across party lines to find common ground and deliver results for Nevadans.
 She has been a champion for encouraging early childhood education in STEM, especially for young girls.

 Now Jacky sees an opportunity to step up again and make a difference for Nevada families by serving in the Senate, where she will have the backbone to oppose President Trump’s agenda when his actions threaten our state.

 Jacky lives in Henderson with her husband Larry, a radiologist.
 Her daughter Miranda is a recent college graduate and a product of Nevada’s public schools.